Carbonate Diagenesis and Porosity

 This volume is published in co-operation with OGCI, and is based on training courses organised by OGCI and taught by Dr. Moore.
 It is intended to give the working geologist and university graduate student a reasonable overview of carbonate diagenesis and its influence on the evolution of carbonate porosity.
 It starts with a discussion of the major differences between carbonates and siliciclastics so that the novice will have an appreciation of the basic nature of the carbonate system.
 Carbonate porosity, its nature and its classification is then discussed so that the relationship between diagenesis and porosity can be established.
 Environments of diagenesis and their characteristics are outlined, stressing the nature of pore fluids found in each environment.
 Tools for the recognition of these environments are then discussed with stress on the constraints suffered by each technique.
 Each major diagenetic environment is then discussed in detail with petrographic, geochemical characteristics outlined, and an in depth discussion of the impact of the environment's diagenetic processes on porosity development and evolution.
 Diagenetic models are developed where appropriate and criteria for recognition listed.
 Case histories illustrating these concepts and models are presented for each major diagenetic environment and sub-environment.

-This book should be useful to any geologist interested in, or working with, carbonate sediments and rocks.
+Over 160 line drawings illustrate the book.
+Petrographic characteristics of porosity and diagenetic fabrics and textures are illustrated using numerous photomicrographs taken specifically for the book by the author.
+The book has been extensively indexed, and includes a large, current reference section.This book should be useful to any geologist interested in, or working with, carbonate sediments and rocks.
 It will be particularly useful to the industrial geologist concerned with the exploration or exploitation of hydrocarbons from carbonate rock sequences where an understanding of porosity development, evolution, and prediction are important.
 In addition, this book will be a good text for advanced carbonate courses at graduate level, and an appropriate reference book for graduate students working in, or interested in, carbonate rock sequences and sediments.